flytbase/flytdocs/source/docs/FlytSim/FlytSimInstallationGuide.rst

 	   :language: bash
 	   :tab-width: 4

-* Before proceeding further, add the following two lines at the end of your $HOME/.bashrc file.
+* Before proceeding further, add the following three lines at the end of your $HOME/.bashrc file.

   .. code-block:: bash